Arthelh/NCNF/summaries/sprint3.md

 # Jérémie (scrum master)

 I spent the whole week testing the Authentication module and refactoring the UI.
-The testing part was painful and cumbersome to debug but the required coverage is achieved.
+The testing part was cumbersome to debug but the required coverage is achieved.

 This was a big part of the project to merge and it took much more time than expected.

 # Keran